saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Using Packages in Kotlin
 - A package is like a folder for similar elements that helps give a logical grouping to the files in your project.
-- For eg, the `kotlin.collections` package contains classes to create and manage lists and sets.
+- For eg., the `kotlin.collections` package contains classes to create and manage lists and sets.
 - Packages allow you to organize your project as it becomes more complex, and they also prevent naming collisions.
-- Name your package in reverse-DNS style for eg com.bignerdranch.nyethack.
+- Name your package in reverse-DNS style for eg. com.bignerdranch.nyethack.
 This scales with the number of applications that you write.
 - Organizing code using classes, files, and packages will help you to make surethat your code is clear as your application grows in complexity.